The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Known hypersensitivity to omega-3-acid ethyl esters or any ingredient in the formulation.1
+Known hypersensitivity (e.g., anaphylactic reaction) to omega-3-acid ethyl esters or any ingredient in the formulation.1 16

-Prior to initiating therapy, evaluate lipoprotein profiles to confirm the presence of persistent hypertriglyceridemia.1 13 During therapy, obtain lipoprotein profiles periodically to monitor clinical response (i.e., reduction in triglyceride concentrations) or adverse effects (i.e., excessive increases in LDL-cholesterol concentrations).1 Discontinue therapy if adequate response not achieved after 2 months of therapy.1
+Prior to initiating therapy, evaluate lipoprotein profiles to confirm the presence of persistent hypertriglyceridemia.1 13 16 During therapy, obtain lipoprotein profiles periodically to monitor clinical response (i.e., reduction in triglyceride concentrations) or adverse effects (i.e., excessive increases in LDL-cholesterol concentrations).1 16

-Monitor ALT concentrations periodically during therapy.1 (See Hepatic Effects under Cautions.)
+Monitor ALT and AST concentrations periodically during therapy.1 16 (See Hepatic Effects under Cautions.)

 Prolongation of Bleeding Time

-Prolongation of bleeding time observed with omega-3 fatty acids;1 10 however, such prolongation has not exceeded normal limits and was not associated with clinically significant bleeding episodes.1 Manufacturer states that blood testing is not required but recommends that patients be monitored for manifestations of bleeding prior to and during therapy.13 (See Anticoagulants under Interactions.)
+Prolongation of bleeding time observed with omega-3 fatty acids;1 10 however, such prolongation has not exceeded normal limits and was not associated with clinically important bleeding episodes.1 16 Blood testing is not required; however, monitor patients for manifestations of bleeding prior to and during therapy.13 350 (See Interactions.)

-Safety and efficacy not established in children <18 years of age.1
+Safety and efficacy not established in pediatric patients.1 16

-Experience in patients >65 years of age is limited.1 In pooled analyses, no substantial differences in safety and efficacy observed between patients >60 years of age (approximately 25% of study population) and younger patients.1
+Experience in patients >65 years of age is limited.1 No substantial differences in safety and efficacy observed between patients >60 years of age and younger patients.1 16

 Common Adverse Effects